 In the event that an adverse incident occurs during the conduct of research covered by the Federalwide Assurance, Washington and Lee will promptly submit an incident report to the OHRP and include the following information:

 The timeframe for reporting such incidents to OHRP will vary depending on the severity of the incident; a serious incident should be reported within days.
-The IRB Chair is responsible for submitting the incident report, and shall simultaneously submit the report to the Dean of the College.
+The IRB Chair is responsible for submitting the incident report, and shall simultaneously submit the report to the Provost.

 Research Conducted Outside of the United States